Last Updated on September 14, 2023

 |Massey Ferguson 1740E||38.5 hp||32.7 hp||1598 lbs|

 There’s qualities to consider and admire on the outside of the tractor, but the inside is also important.
 One key detail to think about is the tractor’s transmission.
-Not all vehicles can handle all transmissions.
-Not all transmissions are made for every vehicle.
+Not all vehicles can handle all transmissions because not all transmissions are made for every vehicle.
 The same is true for tractors.
+There are different types of transmissions, all of which may not be compatible with your tractor.

 Continuously Variable Transmission